nextstrain/ncov/narratives/ncov_sit-rep_2020-03-04.md

 # [Phylogenetic analysis](https://nextstrain.org/ncov/2020-03-04?d=tree)

-Here we present a phylogeny of 161</tag> strains of nCoV that have been publicly shared.
+Here we present a phylogeny of 161</tag> strains of SARS-CoV-2 (the virus that causes COVID-19) that have been publicly shared.
 Information on how the analysis was performed is available [in this GitHub repository](github.com/nextstrain/ncov).

 <br>